White Light/White Heat: Rankings

 White Light/White Heat has been included in several lists by music publications as one of the greatest albums of the 1960s decade and of all time.
-It was listed at number 292 on Rolling Stone magazine's 2003 list of The 500 Greatest Albums of All Time, with the ranking slipping to number 293 in the 2012 revision and climbing to number 272 in the 2020 reboot of the list.
+It was listed at number 292 on Rolling Stone magazine's 2003 list of The 500 Greatest Albums of All Time, with the ranking slipping to number 293 in the 2012 revision and climbing to number 272 in the 2020 edition.
 It was voted number 309 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-Pitchfork ranked it number 26 on its list of the best albums of the 1960s, behind Stand! by Sly and the Family Stone.
-NME ranked it number 89 in its inaugural 1974 list of the top 100 albums of all time, eventually listing it as number 352 on its list of the 500 Greatest Albums of All Time, behind Sweetheart of the Rodeo by the Byrds.
-The album has been listed in unranked "best of" lists, such as Ultimate Classic Rock's top 100 albums of the 1960s.
+Pitchfork ranked it at number 26 on its 2017 list of the 200 best albums of the 1960s.
+NME ranked it number 89 in its inaugural 1974 list of the top 100 albums of all time, and as number 352 on its 2013 list of the 500 Greatest Albums of All Time.
+The album has been listed in unranked "best of" lists, such as Ultimate Classic Rocks top 100 albums of the 1960s.
 NME additionally included it on its "101 Albums To Hear Before You Die".
-Internationally, French magazine Rock & Folk listed it in its 555 albums from 1954–2014, and Italian magazine Ondarock listed it as a rock milestone.
+The French music magazine Rock & Folk included it in its list of the 555 best albums from 1954–2014, and the Italian magazine Ondarock listed it as a rock milestone.

 Robert Dimery included the album in the 2018 edition of his book 1001 Albums You Must Hear Before You Die.

+Covers and homages

+Many artists have covered songs from White Light/White Heat, both live and in the studio.
+These covers range from one-off live performances, to regular inclusions across multiple concerts, to fully-produced studio songs and albums.

+David Bowie often covered "White Light/White Heat" during live shows.
+In 1983, he released a cover of "White Light..." as a single to promote the live album Ziggy Stardust: The Motion Picture.
+The song has also been covered by Mick Ronson and Julian Casablancas.
+A cover of the song, by Nick Cave and Warren Ellis, was featured on the soundtrack for the movie Lawless.

+Nirvana and Melvins covered two Velvet songs, "Here She Comes Now" and "Venus in Furs" respectively, on a split 7" single.
+Nirvana's cover was recorded at Split Studios in Madison, Wisconsin, in 1990.
+"Here She Comes Now" was also covered by Cabaret Voltaire and Galaxie 500.

+A live version of "Sister Ray" was included on the Joy Division compilation, Still.

+A full-album cover of White Light/White Heat was recorded and released by Jasper Patrick Leach in 2012.
+Tracks from this album were included in the Bandcamp project "Your Weekly Velvet Underground Cover Songs", which anthologized covers of the band's music from 2015 to 2016.